Skip to content

 Recommended rules while beginner_trust_band is active:

-• board favors low-risk homeland and archetype-aligned work
+• board favors low-risk village-origin and archetype-aligned work

 • failed starter expeditions retreat safely instead of cascading into severe loss